6 Discrete Probability Distributions

 If the customer dies:\(\$290-\$10,000=-\$9710\)

-The expected gain for a policy of this type: \[ \begin{align*} \mu &= \sum xP(x)\\\\ &{=290(0.999)+(-9710)(0.001)}\\ &{=280} \end{align*} \]
+The expected gain for a policy of this type: \[ \begin{align*} \mu &= \sum xP$X$\\\\ &{=290(0.999)+(-9710)(0.001)}\\ &{=280} \end{align*} \]

 Variance

 It weights squared deviations from the mean by the probability of each value.
-The
+The standard deviation \(\sigma\) is simply the square root of the variance.
+It has the same units as \(X\) and describes the typical distance between \(X\) and its mean.

 Using the allele copy distribution from the previous section, we can compute the mean and variance.
 Recall the probabilities: